-The sample collection and tracking process for multisite Investigator Initiated Trials.
+The Sample Collection and Tracking Process for Multisite Investigator-Initiated Trials

+A. Bauchle, L. Sego

-Amber Bauchle BS CCRP, Lina Sego BA CCRP Indiana University Melvin and Bren Simon Comprehensive Cancer Center
+Indiana University Melvin and Bren Simon Cancer Center

-Background
+1. Background

 Correlative samples are an important component of many trials.
 They often contribute to the trial objectives and end points used to make important scientific discoveries in oncology research.
 However, these samples can often be difficult to track even in a single-center trial.
+After samples are collected, they often change hands many times before they are analyzed and/or sent for long-term storage.
 The process complexity increases exponentially with the addition of each site and each processing and/or analyzing laboratory.
 Currently, there is not an efficient system for tracking the location of these samples at any given time for studies where Indiana University is the lead site.
 We rely exclusively on sites to inform us when specimens are shipped or on labs to let us know when they receive samples.
 FedEx tracking is used for institution-to-institution transfers however, this does not allow for internal tracking between labs on the same campus.
 This can leave much room for error including misplaced samples.

-Goals
+2. Goals

-- Ability to know the location of specimens at any given time through a centralized online system.

-- Avoid future deviations or decrease

-deviations and the number of misplaced

-samples by identifying lost specimens in real

-time, which would increase the chances of

-these samples being located.
+Ability to know the location of specimens at any given time through a centralized online system.
+Avoid future deviations or decrease deviations and the number of misplaced samples by identifying lost specimens in real time, which would increase the chances of these samples being located.